cloudflare/miniflare/docs/recipes/esbuild.md

 ## Worker Script

-Each time a path is accessed, our worker will increment that paths count in KV and return the new count.
+Each time a path is accessed, our worker will increment that path's count in KV and return the new count.
 We'll store our request handling logic in a separate file to demonstrate esbuild's bundling.
 Create the following 2 scripts: